Menu

 1.Secure their knowledge and understanding of scientific concepts- building understanding cumulatively as they progress through the curriculum

-We intend that pupils will develop an extensive and connected knowledge base – with new knowledge integrated into their existing schema.
+We intend that pupils develop an extensive and connected knowledge base – with new knowledge integrated into existing schemata.
 We intend that understanding grows cumulatively, as learning is broken into meaningful components.
 Substantive knowledge, secured alongside the disciplinary knowledge and skills of ‘scientific enquiry’, will enable pupils to become competent and confident scientists.

 2. Gain knowledge beyond their experience